Terms & Conditions

 Users may bring any disputes to the Owner who will try to resolve them amicably.

-While Users' right to take legal action shall always remain unaffected, in the event of any controversy regarding the use of the Centre for Contemplative Creative Science or the Service, Users are kindly asked to contact the Owner at the contact details provided in this document.
+While Users' right to take legal action shall always remain unaffected, in the event of any controversy regarding the use of the Centre for Contemplative Creative Science or the Service, Users are kindly asked to contact the Owner with the contact details provided in this document.

 Online dispute resolution for Consumers